zanuka/leaderport-core-ui/README.md

 I've selected Valkey primarily for its speed, scalability, and real-time capabilities.
 Additional perks include:

-- **High Performance**: Valkey is designed for speed, making it ideal for real-time leaderboard updates and score retrievals.
+- **High Performance**: Valkey is designed for speed, ideal for real-time leaderboard updates and score retrievals.
-- **Versatile Data Structures**: Valkey supports various data types including sorted sets, perfect for managing rankings.
+- **Versatile Data Structures**: supports various data types including sorted sets, perfect for managing rankings.
 - **In-Memory Processing**: provides low latency for read / write operations, crucial for a leaderboard.
 - **Scalability**: runs in a cluster configuration, allowing system to scale as the user base grows.
 - **Built-in Replication**: replication features ensure high availability to prevent leaderboard downtime.